-I played around with several amounts of stitches to avoid the pooling thing (which results in arrow like thick and thin areas) and finally got an amount of stitches for my gauge to receive a quite homogenous fabric.
+I played around with several amounts of stitches to avoid the pooling thing (which results in arrow-like thick and thin areas) and finally got a number of stitches for my gauge to receive a quite homogenous fabric.
 If you want to make your own brioche stitch cloud take a look at my half brioche stitch tutorial.
-This method works very good with handspun thick and thin yarn / art yarn, too, and it should look great with colorful yarns (I have not tried yet).
-If you discover pooling of thick/thin areas, frogg and add or substract 10sts to your overall amount of sts.
+This method works very well with handspun thick and thin yarn/art yarn, too, and it should look great with colorful yarns (I have not tried yet).
+If you discover pooling of thick/thin areas, frogg and add or subtract 10sts to your overall amount of sts.

 Gauge (stockinette): 10cm/4inch = 20sts

 Gauge (half brioche stitch): 10x10cm/4x4inch= 15stsx40rows

 This pattern works very well with thick-and-thin yarn.